Background pattern

 It is not their fault that they cannot do these things.

 Many children and adolescents struggle to do them.
-However, patients with ADHD may experience problems in daily life.
+However, patients with ADHD may have problems in everyday life.
 Children and adolescents with ADHD may have difficulty learning and doing homework.
-They have difficulty behaving well at home, school, and other places.
+They have difficulty behaving well at home, at school, and in other places.

-Not all patients with ADHD need medication treatment.
+Not all patients with ADHD need treatment with medication.

 ADHD does not affect intelligence.

-2. What you need to know before your child starts taking Metilfenidato Sandoz
+2. What you need to know before your child starts taking Methylphenidate Sandoz

-• he has a tumor in the adrenal glands (pheochromocytoma),
+• has a tumor in the adrenal glands (pheochromocytoma),

-• he has a feeding disorder, is not hungry, or does not want to eat, such as in "nervous anorexia",
+• has an eating disorder, has no appetite, or does not want to eat, such as in "anorexia nervosa",

-• he has very high blood pressure or narrowing of the blood vessels, which can cause pain in the arms and legs,
+• has very high blood pressure or narrowing of the blood vessels, which can cause arm and leg pain,

-• he has had any heart problems, such as a heart attack, irregular heartbeat, chest pain and discomfort, heart failure, heart disease, or a congenital heart problem,
+• has ever had heart problems such as a heart attack, irregular heartbeat, chest pain and discomfort, heart failure, heart disease, or a heart problem at birth,

-• he has had any problems with the blood vessels in the brain, such as a stroke, dilation or weakness of part of a blood vessel (aneurysm), narrowing or blockage of the blood vessels, or inflammation of the blood vessels (vasculitis),
+• has ever had a problem with the blood vessels in the brain such as a stroke, widening or weakness of part of a blood vessel (aneurysm), narrowing or blockage of the blood vessels, or inflammation of the blood vessels (vasculitis),

-• he is taking or has taken in the last 14 days any antidepressant (known as monoamine oxidase inhibitor), see "Other medicines and Metilfenidato Sandoz",
+• is taking or has taken in the last 14 days a certain type of antidepressant (known as a monoamine oxidase inhibitor), see "Other medicines and Methylphenidate Sandoz",

 • abnormal thoughts or visions or a disease called "schizophrenia",